 Rake brushes are ideal for reaching down further than the topcoat to pull out the dead hair from the undercoat.

 I urge you to check out the reviews on Amazon.
-With over 1300 positive reviews and a reasonable price tag, it’s hard to go wrong.
+With thousands of positive reviews and a reasonable price tag, it’s hard to go wrong.
 Check out the brush here (Amazon)

 - Long stainless steel teeth